 Here is a look at the 10-2 yield curve going back to January 2000.
 It shows the negative occurrences (below 0.0x) and the corresponding recessions (shaded areas) that soon followed.
 Currently, despite the falling trend-line, there is still further to go to reach the inversion level and the possibility of a resulting recession.
-The current ratio is 0.31x.
+The current ratio is 0.25x, down from 0.31x last week.

-- We are now experiencing the longest stock market up-trend in history, so it is natural to expect, eventually, that the economy will fall into recession.
+• Even with the recent pull-back, we are still experiencing the longest stock market up-trend in history.
+To date, the S&P 500 Index, as shown below, has retreated only 5.4% from its recent all-time high.
+A decline of 20% is required before a bear market is declared.
+However, after such an extended period of growth, it is natural to expect, eventually, that the economy will fall into recession.
 As the long-term chart above shows, once the 10-2 yield curve goes negative, an economic recession soon follows, but it is not coincidental and, interestingly, the recession occurs well after the yield curve has returned to positive and started a sharp rise.
 Also, as shown in early 2006 in the chart above, it can give a false positive.
-Despite the discouraging down-trend that is currently occurring, U.S. economic growth still continues positively and, therefore, the possibility of a near-term recession in the United States still seems remote at this point. - There is growing angst among many market pundits that the U.S. Federal Reserve will have increasing difficulty fending off the risk of recession as inflation rises against the back-drop of: an economy at near capacity; unemployment at decade lows; interest rates on the rise; tariff threats infecting global trading arrangements and resulting in investment uncertainty; and two+years of consecutive quarterly earnings and revenue beats/gains such that, going forward, positive comparisons will become more difficult to achieve.
+Despite the discouraging down-trend that is currently occurring, U.S. economic growth still continues positively and, therefore, the possibility of a near-term recession in the United States still seems remote at this point.

+• There is growing angst among many market pundits that the U.S. Federal Reserve will have increasing difficulty fending off the risk of recession as inflation rises against the back-drop of: an economy at near capacity; unemployment at decade lows; interest rates on the rise; tariff threats infecting global trading arrangements and resulting in investment uncertainty; and two+years of consecutive quarterly earnings and revenue beats/gains such that, going forward, positive comparisons will become more difficult to achieve.